albar965/littlenavconnect-manual/en/README.md

 `C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel`

-There are one configuration file for this program:
+There is one configuration file for this program:

 `little_navconnect.ini`: INI style configuration file.
 Text file.